Search: 77 results

 Verse ConceptsWheelsSimilar ItemsAppearances of

-You did not go up to the gaps or restore the wall around the house of Israel so that it might stand in battle on the day of the Lord.
+You have not gone up into the gaps or breaches, nor built the wall around the house of Israel that it might stand in the battle on the day of the Lord.

 Verse ConceptsDay of the LORDLukewarmnessThe Act Of OpeningOpening WallsPeople OvercomingThe Fact Of That DayBattle